EnsembleLink: Accurate Record Linkage Without Training Data: Introduction

-Why does this work?
-The models I use were trained on massive text corpora spanning web pages, books, and curated datasets.
-Through this training, they learned relationships between words, names, and entities that transfer directly to record linkage.
-When a cross-encoder sees ``AARP'' paired with ``American Association of Retired Persons,'' it recognizes the match not because it was trained on this specific pair, but because it learned general patterns of acronym expansion.
-When it sees ``Mike Kelly'' paired with ``George Joseph `Mike' Kelly, Jr.'' (an American house representative), it recognizes the nickname relationship.
+Why does EnsembleLink work where previous methods have required extensive training data?
+The models I use were trained on massive text corpora spanning web pages, books, and curated textual datasets.
+Through this training, they implicitly learned relationships between words, names, and entities that transfer directly to the problems underlying record linkage.
+When a cross-encoder sees ``AARP'' paired with ``American Association of Retired Persons,'' for instance, it recognizes the match not because it was trained on this specific pair, but because it learned general patterns of acronym expansion.
+When it sees ``Mike Kelly'' paired with ``George Joseph `Mike' Kelly, Jr.'', an American house representative, it recognizes the nickname relationship without necessarily having been ``told" to.
 This learned world knowledge, combined with character-level attention that catches typos like ``Mongomery'' for ``Montgomery,'' enables accurate matching without domain-specific training.

-I evaluate EnsembleLink on benchmarks spanning city names, person names, organizations, and multilingual political parties.
-On all tasks, EnsembleLink matches or outperforms existing methods including fastLink \citep{enamorado2019using} and fuzzylink \citep{ornstein2025fuzzylink}, while requiring no labeled data and no API calls to external services.
-The method runs entirely locally on open-source models, completing typical linkage tasks in minutes on consumer hardware.
+To evaluate the efficacy of EnsembleLink relative to existing methods for record linkage, I run it on benchmarks spanning city names, person names, organizations, and multilingual political parties.
+On each of these tasks, EnsembleLink matches or outperforms existing methods, including fastLink \citep{enamorado2019using} and fuzzylink \citep{ornstein2025fuzzylink}, despite requiring no labeled data or large language model inference (whether external or locally hosted).
+EnsembleLink runs entirely locally on open-source models, completing typical social science linkage tasks in minutes on standard consumer hardware.
 I release R and Python packages implementing EnsembleLink for researchers to use in their own projects.